d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

 Many of the GANs applications are in the context of images.
 As a demonstration purpose, we are going to content ourselves with fitting a much simpler distribution first.
 We will illustrate what happens if we use GANs to build the world's most inefficient estimator of parameters for a Gaussian.
-Let us get started.
+Let's get started.

 ```{.python .input  n=1}
 %matplotlib inline